top of page

 The verb 'exhort' has its etymological roots in Latin.
 It is derived from the Latin word 'exhortari,' which consists of 'ex,' meaning 'thoroughly' or 'intensively,' and 'hortari,' meaning 'to urge' or 'to encourage.'
 In ancient Rome, 'exhortari' was used to describe the act of strongly encouraging or urging someone to take a particular course of action, often through persuasive advice or counsel.
 This concept of urging with intensity and conviction was carried into English with the word 'exhort,' where it retained its meaning of passionately advising or encouraging someone to do something.
 Therefore, the etymology of 'exhort' underscores its historical association with the forceful and persuasive act of urging and encouraging others, often with a sense of conviction and enthusiasm.

-Quiz: Find the meaning of exhort
+Quiz: Find the meaning of the verb exhort:

 Try Again!